Hovering Between Life and Death After a Medical Emergency

 When I got to my son’s bedside, I saw that he was unconscious, his face was pale, he had an oxygen tube in his nose, and ECG electrode clips on his hands and feet.
 There were several doctors and professors surrounding the ECG machine tensely watching its display.
 They would occasionally shake their heads and show a look of consternation.
 Two of the leaders from his school were also off to one side having a discussion in low tones, and I vaguely heard them say: “It was so scary when he collapsed, it looked like he wasn’t even breathing….”
 Seeing the look of helplessness on the doctors’ face was very disconcerting for me, and then when I looked at my son in the hospital bed, utterly unaware of anything, an indescribable wave of panic welled up in my heart.
 I was afraid that my son might be gone in the blink of an eye—wouldn’t I be a parent burying her child?
 The more I thought about it the more pain I felt, so I rushed to make a silentto God: “Oh God!
 I don’t know whether my son is going to live or die—I’m really struggling.
 God!
 May You safeguard my heart, and no matter what happens, may You give me faith so that I can stand witness and not complain.
 I only wish for my son to be in Your hands, and to submit to Your arrangements.”
 During the prayer, I suddenly remembered that God said: “Of everything that occurs in the universe, there is nothing that I do not have the final say in.
 What exists that is not in My hands?”
 God’s words bolstered my faith.
 It’s true!
 God does have the final say over life and death, and my son was also in His hands.
 All of my worries stemmed from not believing in God’s rule.
 I generally talk about how I’m okay with whatever situation God may set up and that it’s all His benevolent will, but when I saw my son so ill, all I could think of was fretting over his condition.
 I hadn’t quieted myself before God to seek His will.
 When I realized this, I called out to God continually within my heart.

 I thought of a hymn of God’s words, “While undergoing trials, it’s normal for people to be weak, or have negativity within them, or to lack clarity onor their path for practice.
-But in any case, you must have ’s work, and not deny God, like Job.
+But in any case, you must have faith in God’s work, and not deny God, like Job.
 Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take it all away.”

 Pondering God’s words, I thought of the great trials that Job went through in which his wealth and his children were all taken from him, but he never lost faith in God.
 He said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
-This was his.
+This was his testimony.
 But there I was afraid of losing my son and incredibly hurt when the doctors still hadn’t come to a conclusion—I just saw that their expressions seemed off.
 How could that be faith in God?
 I realized I had to follow the example of Job and be able to have genuine faith in God.
 No matter what the outcome of my son’s condition, I could not grumble about it.
 Encouraged by God’s words, I felt that I had gained strength and faith.
 I called out to God, and then carefully sat down by my son’s side and gently called his name a few times.
 Seeing him finally have some response, very slowly opening his eyes and looking at me, my heart rejoiced and rushed to ask him, deeply concerned, “Are you feeling a bit better?”
 He nodded, sighed, and then weakly pointed at his chest and said: “It hurts … in my chest.”
 He then lost consciousness again.

 A little while later I heard a doctor say with surprise: “Come look at this!
 His heart rate and blood pressure have normalized!
 Everything is normal!”
 The whole family crowded around—everyone was very happy.
 Seeing His mercy and protection, I gave thanks to God over and over again in my heart.
 It was God’s words that gave me true faith, allowing me to understand God’s mightiness and authority in ruling over everything.
 I said excitedly: “Man’s fate is determined by the heavens.
 This is truly thanks to God!”
 The doctor in charge added to that: “That’s right.
 God really is the One to thank.
 It’s fortunate that the patient got here in time after his myocardial infarction.
 If it had been half an hour later, the outcome would have been terrible.
 A little bit ago his heart completely stopped—I never imagined that he would miraculously come back to life.
 However, his condition is not stable.
 He has to stay in the hospital for monitoring.”
 My son was then transferred to the Intensive Care Unit; only his wife stayed behind to take care of him, while the rest of us went home.